-Bass-baritone Andrew Foster-Williams enjoys a vibrant career on both the opera and concert stage and is graced with a vocal versatility that allows him to present a repertoire ranging from the classics of Bach, Gluck, Handel, and Mozart through to more recent masters such as Britten, Debussy, Stravinsky, and Wagner.
+Bass-baritone Andrew Foster-Williams enjoys a vibrant career on both the opera and concert stage.
+He is graced with a vocal versatility that allows him to present a repertoire ranging from the classics of Bach, Gluck, Handel, and Mozart through to more recent masters such as Britten, Debussy, Stravinsky, and Wagner with equal confidence.

 As with many people, my first experience of music performance was at school.
-It was Gilbert & Sullivan’s The Gondoliers, and, at the tender age of 15, I must have been the youngest Grand Inquisitor ever!
+It was Gilbert & Sullivan’s The Gondoliers, and, at the tender age of 15, I must have been the youngest ever Grand Inquisitor!

 In the audience that night was Roy Dillon, a highly respected local music teacher.
 After the show Roy came backstage to congratulate me and insisted that I should immediately begin music lessons.
 My parents were incredibly emotionally supportive of whatever I wanted to achieve, but not in a million years could they have financially afforded such lessons, and at the time I had my mind set on becoming a mathematician.
 When I explained this to Roy, he told me that he believed so much in my talent and potential, that he would teach me himself and that the lessons would be totally free of charge.

 My curiosity took over, and that's how it all started.
 For half of each lesson we concentrated on singing practice and for the other half Roy taught me how to read music.
 Gradually mathematics was set aside, and music became my great passion.